 Latest US research:

-New randomised control trial studies published in the journal Pediatrics in November 2019 show long-term benefits for children and mothers who participated in the Nurse-Family Partnership programme in the US.
-Read more about the largest ever longitudinal evaluation here.
+Randomised control trial studies published in the journal Pediatrics in November 2019 show long-term benefits for children and mothers who participated in the Nurse-Family Partnership programme in the US.